 Liabilities of an Unsafe Workplace

-According to the U.S. Occupational and Safety and Health Administration (OSHA), 4,609 workers were killed on the job in the United States of America in 2011 - almost 90 a week or nearly 13 deaths each day.
-The 2011 rate of nonfatal occupational injury and illness cases requiring days away from work to recuperate was 117 cases per 10,000 full-time workers in the United States of America.
+According to the U.S. Bureau of Labor Statistics (BLS), 5,250 workers were killed on the job in the United States of America in 2018; this is equivalent to an average of 101 per week or 14 each day.
+The 2018 rate of nonfatal occupational injury and illness cases requiring days away from work to recuperate was 10 cases per 1,000 full-time workers in the United States of America.

 In these scenarios, the financial costs to employers would include workers' compensation payments, loss of productivity, costs associated with hiring, and other indirect costs associated with fatalities, injuries, and illnesses.